informatics-isi-edu/webauthn/doc/HOWTO_accept_oauth_headers.md

 webauthn-dev.isrd.isi.edu    text = "576d9c54-0788-4278-bb31-69432e7088ac"
 ```

 2. Create a scope for your server.
-There are several ways to do this, including the `deriva-client-globus=utis` application included in the `deriva-py` distribution.
+There are several ways to do this, including the [deriva-globus-auth-utils](http://docs.derivacloud.org/users-guide/managing-data.html) application included in the `deriva-py` distribution.
 Whichever way you choose, the underlying scope definition sent to the Globus server should look basically like this.
 ```
 {
     "scope": {